Rotating planets in Newtonian gravity

 We tried $\eta = .1$ and $N=2$, leaving only $\xi$ to be varied.
 The locus is a curve that, at a small scale, resembles the geoid, the fit is perfect at the pole and at the equator.
 We examined the error at nine intermediate azimuths and found that a perfect fit would require $\xi$ to vary from 0 to 3.
 But if we fixed $\xi = 3$ the relative error was never larger than $10^{-4}$.

-The conclusion is that the identification of the planetary shape with a locus of $ C $ through the pole and the equator appears to be natural and that the precise determination of the parameters applicable to each planet requires efficient use of more data.
-In other words, there still remains considerable flexibility to be used as more data is taken into account.
+The conclusion is that the identification of the planetary shape with a locus of $ C $ through the pole and the equator appears to be natural and that the precise determination of the parameters applicable to each planet remains available for the fitting to additional data. \b